dair-ai/Prompt-Engineering-Guide/guides/prompts-advanced-usage.md

 Yes.
 ```

-This type of mistakes reveal the limitations of LLMs to perform tasks that require more knowledge about the world.
+This type of mistake reveals the limitations of LLMs to perform tasks that require more knowledge about the world.
 How do we improve this with knowledge generation?

-First we generate a few "knowledges":
+First, we generate a few "knowledge":

 *Prompt:*
 ```